-The Group achieved a revenue of RM234.7 million for the financial year ended 31 December 2014, a decrease of 9.28% as compared to RM258.7 million in the financial year 2013.
-This was mainly due to the decrease in sales volume of both steel manufacturing and trading and processing of iron ore division.
-Loss before tax for the year 2014 is RM14.7 million compared to the profit before tax of RM2.4 million in financial year 2013.
-The substantial decrease in profit before tax was mainly due to the inventories written down and impairment loss on receivables while the decrease in profit margin for both segments was due to high cost and depress selling price in financial year 2014.
+The Group achieved a revenue of RM153.7 million for the financial year ended 31 December 2015, a decrease of 34.5% as compared to RM234.7 million in the financial year 2014.
+This was mainly due to the decrease in sales volume of both steel manufacturing and trading of minerals divisions.
+The Group has ceased trading of iron ores due to its depressed selling prices in year 2015.
+Loss before tax for the year 2015 is RM5.7 million compared to the loss before tax of RM14.7 million in financial year 2014.
+The improvement in the result of the Group was contributed by higher profit margin in the steel segment as a result of lower production cost during the year.